 SSI/SSDI Outreach, Access, and Recovery (SOAR)

-is a program designed to increase access to SSI/SSDI for eligible adults* who are experiencing or at risk of homelessness**
+is a program designed to increase access to SSI/SSDI for eligible adults* and children who are experiencing or at risk of homelessness**

 in Baltimore, MD, the SOAR Technical Assistance (TA) Center